Richard Stoker: Music and compositions

-An early success as a composer was with the orchestral overture Antic Hay (1961) which won the first Royal Amateur Orchestral Society Award.
-The Petite Suite of the same year won the first Eric Coates Memorial Prize.
-Other orchestral works include four numbered symphonies (spanning 1961-1991), a Little Symphony and a piano concerto (op.54, 1978).
-There are two operas: Johnson Preserv'd (1967) with a libretto by Jill Watt, and Thérèse Raquin (1975).
+One of his earliest major successes was the orchestral overture Antic Hay (1961), which won the first Royal Amateur Orchestral Society Award.
+In the same year, his Petite Suite received the first Eric Coates Memorial Prize.
+His orchestral catalogue eventually expanded to include four numbered symphonies composed between 1961 and 1991, a Little Symphony, concertos, overtures, and numerous shorter orchestral works.